 You'll also see our specially commissioned new sculpture representing the Anglo-Saxon ship buried here.
 At 27m long, it matches the size of the original ship and now sits in the courtyard, waiting to greet you as you arrive.

 If all that sounds like you might need to take a breather, our new-look King's River Café is open, serving delicious meals, treats to eat and a much-needed cuppa, not to mention incredible views of the new ship sculpture.
-Or pay a visit to our brand new Keepers' Café next door to Tranmer House for quick bite and drinks to keep you going.
+Or pay a visit to our brand new Keepers' Café next door to Tranmer House for quick bite and drinks to keep you going (opening times vary).
 You'll also be able to have a browse in the new Sutton Hoo shop and discover a range of specially sourced goodies - from mementos of your day out and a collection of fascinating books to something for your inner foodie!